 Suspected side effects (adverse reactions) reported via the Yellow Card scheme

-Following publication of the Commission on Human Medicines’ COVID-19 Vaccine Surveillance Strategy, which describes the MHRA’s activities for proactive vigilance of COVID-19 vaccines, the MHRA are producing a weekly report covering adverse reactions to available COVID-19 vaccines.
+Following publication of the Commission on Human Medicines’ COVID-19 Vaccine Surveillance Strategy, which describes the MHRA’s activities for proactive vigilance of COVID-19 vaccines, the MHRA are producing a weekly (published every Thursday) report covering adverse reactions to available COVID-19 vaccines.

 The Coronavirus vaccine – weekly summary of Yellow Card reporting summarises information received via the Yellow Card scheme.
 It will also include other safety investigations carried out by the MHRA under the COVID-19 Vaccine Surveillance Strategy.

 In addition, the weekly summary contains links to Vaccine Analysis Profiles for each vaccine in current use.
 Vaccine Analysis Profiles list all suspected adverse reactions that have been reported via the Yellow Card scheme for COVID-19 vaccines:

 The MHRA is working with PHE to identify potential safety signals as described in the PHE COVID-19 vaccine surveillance strategy.

 All MHRA vaccine safety advice and press releases can be found at Vaccines and vaccine safety